MicrosoftDocs/memdocs/memdocs/intune/protect/certificates-scep-configure.md

 ## Prerequisites for using SCEP for certificates

-Before you proceed, ensure you've [created and deployed a *trusted certificate* profile](certificates-configure.md#export-the-trusted-root-ca-certificate) to devices that will use SCEP certificate profiles.
+Before you continue, ensure you've [created and deployed a *trusted certificate* profile](certificates-configure.md#export-the-trusted-root-ca-certificate) to devices that will use SCEP certificate profiles.
 SCEP certificate profiles directly reference the trusted certificate profile that you use to provision devices with a Trusted Root CA certificate.

 ### Servers and server roles